squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/getting-started/basic-usage.md

 :::

 * Changing `title=""` will add a title before the accordion section.
 The element used to render the title can be adjusted with (e.g.) `title_header="h6"`.
-* Usually you won't want to disable your accordions, locking it to the currently open pane and preventing any interaction, but the option is available by setting `disabled="true"`.
+* Usually you won't want to disable your accordions, locking it to the currently open panel and preventing any interaction, but the option is available by setting `disabled="true"`.
-* Which pane is open by default can be customised by changing the `active="0"` attribute to the number of the pane that should be open.
+* Which panel is open by default can be customised by changing the `active="0"` attribute to the number of the panel that should be open.
 Numbering always starts at 0 and increments by 1 as you move from top to bottom.
 The default is for the accordion to start with all panels closed.
 * Each accordion panel is only as tall as its content by default.
 If you have very different lengths of content in each panel then this may cause confusing behaviour.
 Setting `autoheight="true"` each panel will be set to the same height, using the height of the tallest accordion panel.
 * By default one panel is always open on an accordion.
 You can allow the panel to be closed by clicking its title by enabling `collapsible="true"`.